 Firstly, Castor and Pollux play a central role in the abduction of their sister, Helen.
 The abduction was done by Theseus and his best friend, Pirithous.
 Since the wife of Theseus died, and Pirithous was already a widow, they decided to get themselves a new wife.
 Because they were pretty high on themselves, they chose no other than the daughter of Zeus, Helen.

 Pirithous and Theseus headed to Sparta, where the sister of Castor and Pollux would reside at that point.
 They took Helen out of Sparta and brought her back to Aphidnae, home to the two abductors.
-Castor and Pollux couldn’t let this happen, so they decided to lead a Spartan army to Attica; the province where Aphidnae is located.
+Castor and Pollux couldn’t let this happen, so they decided to lead a Spartan army to Attica, the province where Aphidnae is located.

 Because of their demigod attributes, the Dioscuri would easily take Athens.
-Well, it helped that Theseus wasn’t present at their time of arrival; he was wandering around in the underworld.
+Well, it helped that Theseus wasn’t present at their time of arrival, he was wandering around in the underworld.

 Either way, it resulted in the fact that they could take back their sister Helen.
 Also, they took Theseus’ mother Aethra in retribution.
-Aethra became Helen’s maid, but was eventually set free during the Trojan war by the sons of Theseus.
+Aethra became Helen’s maid but was eventually set free during the Trojan War by the sons of Theseus.

-Too young to fight?
+Too Young to Fight?

 Although they succeeded in rescuing Helen, there is one pretty big oddity to the story.
-There are some more, but the most mind boggling one is the following.

 Jason and the Argonauts